 No. I have been a victim of this.
 A news agency or Facebook Page contacts and asks if you could provide them with an image for a name credit.
 Yippee!

 Well, not really.
 Here is the reality.
 The named agency or Facebook Page use your image, you get a credit in small writing.
 A few hours have passed and everyone has forgotten about the image.
 Oh, and they couldn’t be bothered to remember your name too… That was a couple of minutes of the post passing.

 Seriously, if you want credit for your hard work, then push for a fee, if they refuse then you have not lost anything.
-Seriously, letting someone else market their images for free is what these agencies want, they do not want to pay unless it is necessary.
-The see the average photographer as a means for cheap media.
+Letting someone else market your images for free is what these agencies want, they do not want to pay unless it is necessary.
+They see the average photographer as a means for cheap media.